justintolman/easy_http2_ws/README.md

 * Default Error Responses (404 and 500.)
 * CORS
 * Automatic Sitemap Generation
+* Automatic nav menu generation
+* Rudamentary templating

 #### Unfinished

-* Automatic nav menu generation
+### Kmown issues
+BuilsFiles.js generates incorrect sitemap and robots.txt files when run standalone, but works correctly when run from the server. (it looks like evenything in the root folder is missing.
+I suspect either incorrect async shenanigans, ot an issue with the calling of the default route function)

 ## Simple Usage
 Add easy-http-ws as a dependency for your project: